 - Meet face-to-face at least bi-weekly and maintain communication with your RA.

 - Work with Tobias Center personnel on paperwork related to payment of RA.

 - Acknowledge Tobias Center support in any related published work.

 - Grantees are expected to report back to Tobias Center on use of funds by the end of the semester following the use of funds (for spring semester, by the end of fall semester and vice versa; for summer, by the end of fall semester).
 In general, this takes the form of participation in a Tobias research colloquium, though alternate arrangements can be made.
 The Tobias Center may also request a short, non-technical write-up and/ or photographs of Tobias-supported research for public consumption on our website, annual report, or social media channels.

 August and December applications are accepted for RA activities to be conducted in the following semester.
+For Spring 2023, applications will be accepted through February 6th.
 Applications must include:

 - A research proposal of no more than 1,000 words (shorter is preferred), briefly describing the project’s content, scholarly significance, and contribution to the Tobias Center’s mission.

 - A short (< one page) description of the research tasks the investigator anticipates hiring the RA to complete, along with a plan for providing the RA with relevant training to complete these tasks.

 - IF POSSIBLE (Faculty are encouraged to apply even if they haven’t yet identified an RA) A statement of interest (no longer than one page, single-spaced) from the undergraduate student the faculty would like to hire, along with the student’s resume.

 The Tobias Center will decide awards based on the relevance of the research to the Tobias Center’s mission and the pedagogical value of the RA’s proposed research tasks.
 Applications will be reviewed by a committee composed of Members of the Tobias Center Steering Committee.